Medically reviewed by Drugs.com. Last updated on Jan 22, 2021.

 13. NONCLINICAL TOXICOLOGY

 13.1 Carcinogenesis, Mutagenesis, Impairment of Fertility

 No evidence of carcinogenicity was found in studies in which d, l-amphetamine (enantiomer ratio of 1:1) was administered to mice and rats in the diet for 2 years at doses of up to 30 mg/kg/day in male mice, 19 mg/kg/day in female mice, and 5 mg/kg/day in male and female rats.
-These doses are approximately 2.4, 1.5, and 0.8 times, respectively, the maximum recommended human dose of 20 mg/day (as base) on a mg/m2 body surface area basis for a child.
+These doses are approximately 4, 2, and 1 (equivalent) times, respectively, the maximum recommended human dose of 20 mg/day (as base equivalents) given to children, on a mg/m2 basis.

-Amphetamine, in the enantiomer ratio present in Dyanavel XR (d- to l- ratio of 3.2 to 1), was not clastogenic in the mouse bone marrow micronucleus test in vivo and was negative when tested in the E. coli component of the Ames test in vitro. d, l-Amphetamine (1:1 enantiomer ratio) has been reported to produce a positive response in the mouse bone marrow micronucleus test, an equivocal response in the Ames test, and negative responses in the in vitro sister chromatid exchange and chromosomal aberration assays.
+Amphetamine, in the enantiomer ratio (d- to l- ratio of - 3:1), was not clastogenic in the mouse bone marrow micronucleus test in vivo and was negative when tested in the E. coli component of the Ames test in vitro. d, l-Amphetamine (1:1 enantiomer ratio) has been reported to produce a positive response in the mouse bone marrow micronucleus test, an equivocal response in the Ames test, and negative responses in the in vitro sister chromatid exchange and chromosomal aberration assays.

 Impairment of Fertility

-Amphetamine, in the enantiomer ratio present in Dyanavel XR (d- to l- ratio of approximately 3.2 to 1), did not adversely affect fertility or early embryonic development in the rat at doses of up to 20 mg/kg/day [approximately 5 times the maximum recommended human dose of 20 mg/day (as base) on a mg/m2 body surface area basis for an adolescent].
+Amphetamine, in the enantiomer ratio (d- to l- ratio of 3:1), did not adversely affect fertility or early embryonic development in the rat at doses of up to 20 mg/kg/day [approximately 8 times the maximum recommended human dose of 20 mg/day (as base equivalents) given to adolescents on a mg/m2 basis.

 13.2 Animal Toxicology and/or Pharmacology